egoist/vue-content-loader/README.md

 This is a Vue port for [react-content-loader](https://github.com/danilowoz/react-content-loader).

 - Completely customizable: you can change the colors, speed and sizes.
-- Create your own loading: use the [online tool](https://danilowoz.github.io/create-react-content-loader/) to create your customs loadings easily.
+- Create your own loading: use the [online tool](https://danilowoz.github.io/create-react-content-loader/) to create your custom loader easily.
-- You can use right now: there are a lot of presets to use the loader, see the options.
+- You can use it right now: there are a lot of presets already.
-- Perfomance:
+- Performance:
   - Tree-shakable and highly optimized bundle.
   - Pure SVG, so it's works without any javascript, canvas, etc.
   - Pure functional components.